 The Muckleshoot Indian Tribe is composed of descendants of the Native people who inhabited the Duwamish and Upper Puyallup watersheds of central Puget Sound for thousands of years before non-Indian settlement.
-The name Muckleshoot is derived from the Native name for the prairie on which the Tribe’s reservation was established.
+For centuries, Muckleshoot ancestors inhabited the Puget Sound region, with villages lining the waterways throughout the Duwamish River basin.

-In December 1854, Territorial Governor Isaac Stevens negotiated the Treaty of Medicine Creek with the Puyallup, Nisqually, and Squaxin Indians.
+In December 1854, Territorial Governor Isaac Stevens negotiated the Treaty of Medicine Creek with the Native people of the area, including Puyallup, Nisqually, and Squaxin Island.

 Governor Stevens then journeyed to Mukilteo, where he negotiated the Treaty of Point Elliott with the Duwamish, Suquamish, Snoqualmie, and other Indian Tribes and bands occupying the area between the White River and Canadian border.